 During her time at Concord Hospital Karen gained experience in a wide variety of areas including; Outpatients, Institute of Sports Medicine, Rehabilitation, Hand therapy, Aged and Extended Care, Orthopaedics, Amputees, Neurology, Burns, Cardiology, ICU, Cardiothoracics and Medical Wards.
 Karen developed an interest in OH&S and completed her Graduate Diploma in Safety Science from the University of New South Wales in 2000.

 In 2007, Karen began working in private practice and joined Rathmines Physiotherapy and Sports Injury Centre where she developed an interest in Continence and Pelvic Floor Physiotherapy.
+She went on to complete numerous courses in Pelvic Floor Physiotherapy and began working at Complete Pelvic Floor Physiotherapy in Newcastle.

 Karen decided to join Physio For You in 2018.
 She is available Mondays to Thursdays at our Woongarrah clinic.